Families "priced out" of Preston's West View Leisure Centre where an hour's swimming costs £20 for a parent and two kids

 Better also blamed the closure of the children's learner pool on a lack of funding from the Government, despite the company being handed more than £322,000 from the Government's Sport England Recovery Fund to help cover the cost of a post-pandemic refurb of West View and Fulwood Leisure Centre.

-Works included a full retiling of the pool tank, repainting of the pool hall and installation of a new sauna health suite.
+Works included a full retiling of the pool tank, repainting of the pool hall and a newly refurbished sauna and steam room.

 A Better spokesman said: "Thank you to customers who have contacted us about the closure of the Small pool at West View Better Health Leisure centre.